fusionengine-org/fusion-website/content/english/_index.md

       - "Really easy to use"
       - "Lots of features"
       - "Really fast"
+      - "Uses OpenGL"
-      - "Easy to integrate with Pygame"
+      - "Easy to integrate with PyOpenGL"
       - "Entirely open-source"
       - "GPLv3 licence"